timKraeuter/VisualDebugger/documentation/README.md

 `loadChildren` is the response to a call of the UI to load more details for a given object.
 The response should only contain the object and its children.
 The UI will merge this information with the currently shown object diagram.
+The fields `fileName` and `line` are not needed.

+`config` is expected after a connection has been initialized or the configuration has changed.
+It contains how many debugging steps should be saved in the history of the UI using the field `savedDebugSteps` inside `content`.

 #### Outgoing WebSocket messages